-The main distinction between Heroku and Docker is in how they are implemented.
+The main distinction between Docker vs Heroku is in how they are implemented.
 Both Heroku and Docker use containers, and Heroku delivers the container as part of its own Heroku deployment workflow.
 Because the whole package, container, and environment is already configured for you, Heroku is straightforward to set up.
 Heroku is ideal for inexperienced developers or small businesses looking to launch applications in a controlled environment without the headache of extensive settings.

 On the other hand, Docker offers a containerization approach to operate on a broad range of platforms, including in-house servers, private clouds, AWS, and even inside a Heroku environment.
 As a result, as compared to Heroku, Docker is significantly more versatile in deployment.
 This flexibility, however, comes with a more complicated deployment procedure.

 Docker is thus better suited to businesses with more stringent setup requirements, and greater flexibility comes with a higher level of complexity.
 Whereas Heroku is ready to use right away, Docker takes extra configuration based on your needs.